josiahkl/spantracts/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;subject.bval </br>

 <b>(3) AcPc-align T1-weighted data </b></br>
-Run mrAnatAverageAcpcNifti in matlab.
+Run mrAnatAverageAcpcNifti.m in matlab.
 You will be prompted to load the T1 data (subject_t1.nii.gz), and then to define the output filename (subject_t1_acpc.nii.gz). </br>
 Use GUI to set the anterior commissure, posterior commissure, and midsagittal point high (superior) in the brain. </br>

 <b>(4) Start FreeSurfer on AcPc T1</b>